 kappa2.table can accept data in the form of a matrix or in the form of a data frame as long as the input data supplied can be interpreted as a square matrix.
 To do the weighted analysis, you may create your own weight matrix, or use one of the many existing weight-generating functions in the weights.ge.r script file.
-Each weight function takes a single mandatory parameter, which is a vector containing all categories used in the study.
+Each weight function takes single mandatory parameter, which is a vector containing all categories used in the study.
 The weight functions always sort all numeric-type category vectors in ascending order.
-Consequently, the weighted coefficients are computed properly only if the positions of the columns and rows in the input dataset are in the same order as the corresponding categories in the sorted category vector.
-For alphanumeric-type category vectors, they are assumed to be already ranked following an order that is meaningful to the researcher.
+Consequently, the weighted coefficients are computed properly only if the columns and rows in the input dataset are sorted in ascending order as well.
+For alphanumeric-type category vectors, they are assumed to already be ranked following an order that is meaningful to the researcher.
 That is adjacent columns and adjacent rows are associated with categories that can be considered as partial agreement.